doodlewind/nativebird/README.md

 import Promise from "nativebird";
 ```

-It's also fine to copy `promise.mjs` and its type definitions directly into your project directory.
+It's also fine to copy `promise.mjs` and its type definition directly into your project directory.

 ## API